 Starting to write

 After graduating, I worked in a marketing agency for eight years as a project assistant and copywriter.
-It was during this time that, with the encouragement of my husband Carl, I started writing magazine features and articles.
+It was during this time that, with the encouragement of my husband, I started writing magazine features and articles.
+I sold my first article to Best of British in 1995 and I've been a freelance writer ever since.
 In 2002, I re-trained as a primary school teacher but still continued writing articles in my spare time.
-I taught full-time for three years but when a short-term contract ended, I decided not to reapply for another position and to go freelance instead.
+I taught full-time for two and a half years but when a short-term contract ended, I decided not to reapply for another position and to go freelance instead.

 Becoming an author

-I have finally achieved my ambition of becoming an author with eight published social history books for adults.
-I’m passionate about history in all its forms, especially family history, local history and social history.
+I have finally achieved my ambition of becoming an author with six published social history books for adults, plus three genealogy titles.
+I’m passionate about history in all its forms, especially social history, family history and local history.
 I think it’s the little details which really bring the past to life.
 My next goal is to write a non-fiction book for children, something which has always been a long-held ambition.